BECOME A PARTNER

 After the introduction of the Euro as Croatia's official currency in January 2023, the national minimum wage was set at EUR 700 per month.

 Employers are obligated to provide sick pay for employees who are unable to work because of sickness or injury.
 Sick pay should be at least 70% of the employee’s usual wages.
 In cases where the employee’s absence from work exceeds 42 days, sick pay is provided by the Croatian Health Institute.
 It is the employee’s duty to notify his or her employers without delay.
 Furthermore, they have to provide a medical certificate.

 Bonuses are not required by law but fairly common in certain industries.

-Employees and employers in Croatia are subject to the following tax and social security contribution rates (as of 2021):
+Employees and employers in Croatia are subject to the following tax and social security contribution rates (last review February 2023):

 25% VAT (standard rate)